jenskutilek/vscode-fonttools/README.md

 ## Features

-- Syntax highlighting for [`.ttx`](https://github.com/fonttools/fonttools) files including TrueType assembly
+- Syntax highlighting for [`.ttx`](https://github.com/fonttools/fonttools) files including TrueType assembly and Visual TrueType assembly
 - Syntax highlighting for standalone TrueType assembly files (`.ttasm`)
+- Syntax highlighting for standalone Visual TrueType assembly files (`.vttasm`)
 - Makes ttx files navigable by supporting SFNT table tags as document symbols.
 Press `cmd-shift-O` to jump to a symbol.
+- Completions for all TrueType instructions
+- Documentation for some TrueType instructions

 ## Release Notes

-### 0.1.2
+### 0.2.2

-- Support table tags for raw "hexdata" tables
+- Add syntax for Visual TrueType assembly
+- Add completions for all TrueType instructions
+- Add arguments documentation for some instructions

 ## How To Build The Extension